Your browser is unsupported and may have security vulnerabilities! Upgrade to a newer browser to experience this site in all it's glory.

 What is the course about?

-Science manufacturing technicians work in a wide range of companies, including, but not exclusively, chemical, primary and secondary pharmaceutical, biotechnology, formulated products and nuclear manufacturing.
+This apprenticeship is suitable for those who would like a career as a science manufacturing technician working in a wide range of companies, including, but not exclusive to chemical, primary and secondary pharmaceutical, biotechnology, formulated products and nuclear manufacturing.

 Why should I choose the course?